How to wear a pocket square

 2.)
 The rolled hem

-The decorative red stitching on the edge of this pocket square by Fifth&Brannan is called a rolled hem.
+The decorative red stitching on the edge of this pocket square is called a rolled hem.
 Something like this creates a bit of visual interest and pop when you throw it in your pocket.

 If you fold your pocket square like the basic clean edge in #1, just insert it in your pocket clean edge first, letting the rolled hem peek out over the pocket.
 When I keep a pocket square in my jacket, I often throw it in there rolled hem up.